This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 windbg, select the Attach to a Process menu option, which displays the list of processes and prompts for the PID.
 The HotSpot VM displays a message box, which includes the PID.
 After you selected the PID, the

 .dump /f command can be used to force a crash dump.
 Figure D-1 is an example crash dump created in a file named

 Figure D-1 Example of a Crash Dump Created by windbg

--XX:+ShowMessageBoxOnError option is more useful in a development environment where debugger tools are available.
+-XX:+ShowMessageBoxOnError option is more useful in a development environment where the debugger tools are available.
 The

--XX:OnError option is more suitable for production environments where a fixed sequence of commands or scripts are executed when a fatal error is encountered.
+-XX:OnError option is more suitable for production environments where a fixed sequence of commands or scripts are executed when a fatal error occurs.

 Other -XX Options

--XX command-line options can be useful in troubleshooting:
+-XX command-line options can be useful when troubleshooting: